ComplexSec/CCNA/README.md

 LAN or WLAN is connected to a service provider network typically over satellite, Digital Subscriber Line (DSL), cable and fiber to the Internet.
 Satellite and DSL are older/slower technologies.
 Cable and fiber are faster technologies

 ## On-Premises and Cloud Deployment <a name="ONPREM"></a> ([Back to Index](#INDEX))

+On-premise deployments involved purchasing, configuring and maintaining the deployment at the local level.
+The organization has full control over the network but it does increase the costs

+Cloud deploymentsn